UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 ### WooCommerce Billing & Shipping Address AutoFill Plugin

-This plugin has built-in support for automatically filling in the WooCommerce checkout fields with the information pulled from the Google map.
+LPAC can work as a checkout address autofill for WooCommerce making it a full-featured autocomplete address and location picker for WooCommerce plugin.
+It can automatically fill in the WooCommerce checkout fields with the information pulled from the Google map or from the Google Places API.
 Save users some typing while pulling accurate address information.

 ### WooCommerce Shipping Zones (Regions) by Drawing Plugin